Precision-engineered for the virtuoso who demands the

 Acknoledgements & Gratitude

-Stephen Bacon and Steve Spalding: My sincere thanks to these local luthiers who unselfishly give their time and guidance, patiently navigating my seemingly unending stream of questions and queries.
+Stephen Bacon and Steve Spalding: My sincere thanks to these local luthiers who unselfishly gave their time and guidance, patiently navigating my seemingly unending stream of questions and queries.

 Trevor Gore: I am grateful to Trevor, author of Contemporary Acoustic Guitar Design and Build, for his ideas, accessibility and willingness to answer my emails regarding the technical theories in his work.

-The Global Community of Builders: finally, a heartfelt thank you to all the instrument builders who came before.
+The Global Community of Builders: finally, a heartfelt thank you to the Guild of American Luthiers and to all the instrument builders who came before.
 By leaving us with a lovely part of themselves, they continue to add profound beauty to the world.

 Best Regards to All,